Maurya Empire: Economy

 In many ways, the economic situation in the Mauryan Empire is analogous to the Roman Empire of several centuries later.
-Both had extensive trade connections and both had organizations similar to corporations.
-While Rome had organizational entities which were largely used for public state-driven projects, Mauryan India had numerous private commercial entities.
+Both had extensive trade connections and both had organisations similar to corporations.
+While Rome had organisational entities which were largely used for public state-driven projects, Mauryan India had numerous private commercial entities.
 These existed purely for private commerce and developed before the Mauryan Empire itself.